Watch the video above to learn more about Creating a Company, a course offered by the Buerk Center.

 Undergraduate Entrepreneurship Classes

 The UW Buerk Center for Entrepreneurship offers you numerous opportunities to learn step-by-step the process of launching a new venture.
 Not only are there classes to introduce you to the landscape of entrepreneurship and the method of writing a business plan, but through our cornerstone Creating a Company coursework, you’ll apply your new-found knowledge of entrepreneurship in a real-world context!
 Learn about all the entrepreneurship courses.

 BYOB is a drop-in workshop for undergraduates of any major who have an idea for a product or service and would like to share their idea, receive feedback from their peers and coaching from an experienced entrepreneur.
 No matter if you’ve got a startup in the works or are just beginning to develop an idea, this is a great way to meet other students and entrepreneurs who can help you build your idea into your own business!

 BYOB is extracurricular, open to all majors, and requires no registration or credit load.
-Meets every other Tuesday in fall and winter quarters from 6-7:30 PM.
+Meets every other Tuesday in fall and winter quarters from 6-7:30 PM in Dempsey 211.

 Curious about the UW entrepreneurial scene or wondering if an entrepreneurship program is for you?
 Check out Startup UW!
 The club was created by students, for students, and offers a home to those who can’t fit a formal program into their schedule or hope to learn more without taking the plunge just yet.
 Startup UW offers activities every quarter to get members from across campus engaged in conversation and collaborating on entrepreneurial ventures.
 Drop-ins are always welcome!
 Look for the club on Facebook and at their website to learn about upcoming events and how to become a member.